 This summer you’ll have the ability to change lives – three billion of them – one line of code at a time.
-The Mifos Initiative will be participating in Google Summer of Code for the sixth time.
-Mifos X is an open source technology platform power by Apache Fineract for enabling financial inclusion to the poor.
+The Mifos Initiative will be participating in Google Summer of Code for the seventh time.
+You’ll have the have the chance to build web and mobile apps for digital financial services or contribute to our award-winning Mifos X open source technology platform powered by Apache Fineract or brand new Apache Fineract CN application framework for digital financial services.
 Google Summer of Code is a global program sponsored by Google that offers students stipends to write code for open source projects.
-Students accepted to the program will spend their summers coding from May 30 to August 29th and upon successful evaluation, receive a stipend provided by Google.
-For full details on GSoC, read the FAQ and browse the program timeline – student applications are open from now through April 03!
+Students accepted to the program will spend their summers coding from May 14th to August 14th and upon successful evaluation, receive a stipend provided by Google.
+For full details on GSoC, read the FAQ and browse the program timeline – student applications are open from March 12 now through March 27!
 You can apply from our organization page.

-In 2016, we graduated six stellar interns who came to us from across the globe and made vital contributions on top of the platform including mobile apps, enhancements to our web apps and brand new modules.
+In 2017, we worked with twelve stellar interns who came to us from across the globe and made vital contributions including brand new client-facing mobile banking apps and mobile wallets, critical improvements to the platform, dramatically enhancing the usability of our web apps, and improving the technical foundation of our platform.
 Throughout the summer and beyond, they’ve grown into long-term community contributors to the community making an everlasting impact by maintaining our mobile and web apps, serving as GCI Mentors, evangelizing the community worldwide, and even getting recognized as our star contributors.

 What is Mifos X?